Understanding Your Credit Score

 Like FICO, payment history has the biggest impact on your VantageScore, comprising 40% of your total score.
 Paying down your balance on time is the most important factor.

-VantageScore combines credit age and mix, and it makes up 21% of your total score.
-This segment looks at the different types of credit you have and how long you’ve had those lines of credit.
+This segment combines credit age and mix, making up 21% of your total score.
+It looks at the different types of credit you have and how long you’ve had those lines of credit.
 Similar to FICO, they want to see that you can make payments on different kinds of credit over a long period of time.

 11% of your VantageScore looks at the total balances on all your credit accounts.
 Lenders like to see low balances.